 These rooms are known as Kidports and feature famous artists from the local area.
 Did you see Curious George in the background?

 This was a great spot for the kids to run around and burn off some energy before boarding, especially since we had the place to ourselves.

-Hot Tip: Boston leads our list of the top 10 most kid-friendly airports in the U.S., thanks in part to its Kidsport areas designed by the Children’s Museum of Boston.
+Hot Tip: Boston ranks one of the top on our list of the most kid-friendly airports in the U.S., thanks in part to its Kidsport areas designed by the Children’s Museum of Boston.